bbc/simorgh/cypress/README.md

 We aim to keep the code reusable but also to leverage the cypress framework as much as possible, here are some helpful hints.
 NB we're not perfect we're breaking our own guidelines and need help tidying up and making our tests more scalable.

-Use the scripts from the package.json to run Cypress test locally on LIVE/TEST: https://github.com/bbc/simorgh/blob/latest/package.json#L39#L40

-See the files in `./support/` directory for useful functions that may assist you in writing cypress tests.

 ## Directory Structure

 [About cypress directory structure](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure)